heedy/heedy/docs/server/installing.md

 While setting up a domain and server is rather technical, and outside the scope of this documentation, [tutorials are readily available online](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).

 If you already have a domain `mydomain.com`, it is recommended that you set up heedy on the subdomain `heedy.mydomain.com`.
-You should put heedy behind a [caddy](https://caddyserver.com/) server, which will automatically set up https, but nginx and others should also work fine, if you're willing to deal with https details.
+You can put heedy behind a [Caddy](https://caddyserver.com/) server, which will automatically set up https, but any server software which can handle reverse proxying and https termination should work.

-Adding the following to your `Caddyfile` is sufficient to configure Caddy for heedy:
+When working with Caddy, you can download the server from [here](https://caddyserver.com/download), give the server permissions to bind to ports 80 and 443 using `sudo setcap cap_net_bind_service=+ep caddy`, and create a file called `Caddyfile` with the following content:

 ```
 heedy.mydomain.com {